 - You could invest in a baby bouncer to place in the bathroom.
 The Fisher- Price Sweet Snugapuppy Dreams Deluxe Bouncer is compact enough to place in a small bathroom plus it has non-skid feet.
 Your baby will be kept entertained with a toy mobile, soothing vibrations, music and other sounds.

 - If your baby is three to nine months old you could give them some tummy time with the MAGIFIRE Tummy Time Baby Water Mat.
-You can keep an eye on your baby from the shower while they gurgle in delight at all the colorful water creatures seemingly swimming beneath them on the mat.
+You can keep an eye on your baby from the shower while they gurgle at all the colorful water creatures seemingly swimming beneath them on the mat.

 Newborn and babies not yet mobile are relatively easy to bring into the bathroom with you while you’re showering.
 But what about the toddler who’s rearing to go all the time?